Generalized U(N) gauge transformations in the realm of the extended covariant Hamilton formalism of field theory: Diffeomorphism transformation in the extended canonical formalism

-Similar to the case of the amended Hamiltonian~(\ref{H-ext-tilde-0}) with external $4$-vector gauge fields $\ba_{KJ}$, the Hamiltonian~(\ref{H-conv-gt}) treats the Christoffel symbols as a set of external coefficients whose dynamics are not covered.
-In order to also include the dynamics of space-time curvature into the system's description provided by the Hamiltonian, we must further amend the generating function~(\ref{extgen2-general-gt}) to also describe the transformation rule of the Christoffel symbols under changes of the space-time location.
+Similar to the case of the amended action~(\ref{action-int5}) with its external $4$-vector gauge fields $\ba\indices{^K_J}$, the action~(\ref{action-int8}) treats the affine connection field as a set of external coefficients whose dynamics are not covered.
+In order to include the dynamics of space-time curvature into the system's description, we must set up a generating function that brings forth the transformation rule of the affine connection under changes of the reference frame.